 In order to assess the best brokers for trading on Mac devices and operating systems, we conducted in-depth research and testing on modern Mac devices that run the most up-to-date versions of MacOS and iOS.

-We test using MacBook Pro laptops that run macOS 12.5, and for mobile testing we use the iPhone XS running iOS 15.
+We test using MacBook Pro laptops that run the latest version of macOS, and for mobile testing we use the iPhone XS running iOS 16.